tsightler/ring-mqtt/README.md

 Volume Control is supported for Ring Keypads and Base Stations.
 Note that Ring shared users do not have access to control the Base Station volume so, if you want to control the Base Station volume using this integration, you must generate the refresh token using the primary Ring account.
 During startup the system attempts to detect if the account can control the base station volume and only shows the volume control if it determines the accout has access.
 This is a limitation of the Ring API as even the offical Ring App does not offer volume control to shared users.

 ## Debugging
-By default the Docker and Home Assistant Addon produce significate debugging output, while the standard install produces very limited output at all.
 Debug output is controlled using the DEBUG enviornment variable and leverages the terrific [debug](https://www.npmjs.com/package/debug) package.
 To get debug output simply set the DEBUG environment variable as appropriate.

 The following debug options and the logging output are described below: